surafeltilahun/NER---Movie-Title-Extraction/README.md

 # NER---Movie-Title-Extraction

-This repo contains an application of NLP, with NER model.The default NER model from spaCy package was adopted and the result was compared against a cutomized model.
+This repository contains an NLP application based on the NER model.
+The result was compared to a customised model using the default NER model from the spaCy programme.
+The model was used to extract movie and television show titles from survey responses of viewers.
+I used a few examples of entities to train the model.

-The model was used to detect move and show titles from viewers survey responds.
-I have trained the model using few examples of entities.
+NER model accepts training data in list of tuples format.
+To create a trining set, I have used a spaCy NER Annotator tool from [spaCy NER Annotator](https://manivannanmurugavel.github.io/annotating-tool/spacy-ner-annotator/).